 Through collective bargaining on these matters, mutual agreements are reached by both the trade union and employers’ association.

-Weapons that can be used by employers’ association during trade dispute
+Weapons that can be used by employers’ associations during a trade dispute

-Employers’ association can insist on achieving their objectives in trade dispute by using the following weapons or methods.
+Employers’ associations can insist on achieving their objectives in trade disputes by using the following weapons or methods.

-- Collective bargaining: In this case both the employers’ association and the trade union representatives will meet to discuss the workers’ demand.
+- Collective bargaining: In this case, both the employers’ association and the trade union representatives will meet to discuss the workers’ demands.

-- Strike Breakers: In this method, the employer will use some workers to operate the plant during the period strike.
+- Strike Breakers: In this method, the employer will use some workers to operate the plant during the period of the strike.

 - Blacklist: All workers that participate in strike action can be dismissed.